Terms & Conditions | About Open Prepaid Funeral Plans

 “Funeral Arrangement Fees” means the costs set out in the “Funeral Arrangements Services” section below.

-“Nominated Funeral Director” The funeral director or funeral home appointed in accordance with section headed “Nominated Funeral Director” in these Terms that will provide the funeral service in accordance with the Funeral Plan.
+“Nominated Funeral Director” The funeral director or funeral home appointed in accordance with the section headed “Nominated Funeral Director” in these Terms that will provide the funeral service in accordance with the Funeral Plan.

 “Trust” means the Open Prepaid Funeral Trust, the Trustees of which can be contacted at: Secretary to the Board of Trustees, Open Prepaid Funerals Trust, The American Barns, Banbury Road, Warwick, CV35 0AE.